TantorskiJake/dw-local-free/README.md

 python app.py
 ```

-The web dashboard will be available at http://localhost:5000
+The web dashboard will be available at http://localhost:5001

+(Note: Port 5001 is used to avoid conflicts with macOS AirPlay Receiver on port 5000)

 ### 7. Generate dbt Documentation (Optional)